top of page

 A vertically mounted system positioned along perimeter walls or category backdrops.
 Wall displays are often used for lifestyle or premium presentations, allowing for large-scale graphics, integrated lighting, and deeper storytelling.
 They are ideal for larger or heavier products that benefit from a stable mounting surface, such as tools, home décor, or apparel.

-Positioned at the storefront to capture street or mall traffic, window displays are critical for visual merchandising and brand storytelling.
+Positioned at the storefront to capture street or mall traffic.
 They serve as both advertisement and art installation, combining lighting, props, and thematic elements to entice passersby.
-In non-mall settings, they act as an extension of the brand’s exterior identity and can influence store entry rates.

 A lightweight, open-frame structure made from welded wire grids or rods.
-These displays are modular, affordable, and easy to reconfigure, making them ideal for apparel, accessories, and general merchandise.
 The grid pattern allows for flexible use of hooks, baskets, and shelves.
-Because of their portability and minimal visual bulk, wire grid displays are a go-to solution for temporary installations, trade shows, or promotional programs requiring quick setup and teardown.
+Because of their portability and minimal visual bulk.

 ———————————————————————————————————————